-In all the above cases, a transfer will not affect the contribution room of the account holder receiving the funds.
-A Holder can instruct a financial institution to transfer from one TFSA to another TFSA in his or her name provided the proceeds are transferred directly between the TFSAs.
+In all the above cases, a direct transfer will not affect the contribution room of the account holder receiving the funds.

+You can instruct a financial institution to transfer from one TFSA to another TFSA in your name provided the proceeds are transferred directly between the TFSAs.
 If funds are paid out first it would be considered a withdrawal.

 When funds are withdrawn, TFSA contribution room is not reinstated until the following year, so withdrawing funds to re-contribute to a new TFSA in the Holder's name could result in an over contribution penalty situation.

-When there is a breakdown in marriage or common-law partnership, an amount can be transferred directly from one individual's TFSA to other's without affecting either's contribution room.
+In the event of a breakdown of your marriage or common-law partnership an agreed upon sum can be transferred from your TFSA to your exspouse's or common-law partner's TFSA without affecting the contribution room of either party.